 Research shows that copper plays a role in the production of adenosine triphosphate (ATP), which is the energy currency of cells.

-As a result, a number of lab and animal studies have revealed that a lack of copper can reduce the mitochondria’s production of ATP, which leads to feelings of fatigue.
+As a result, several lab and animal studies have revealed that a lack of copper can reduce the mitochondria’s production of ATP, leading to feelings of fatigue.

 Therefore, having sufficient amounts of copper in the body can help you to feel more awake and energised.